schulmacher/krupton/docs/006_sf_component_metrics_composition.md

 When a process uses services from multiple components, it can combine their metrics:

-### Example: MDS Fetcher Using Storage
+### Example: External Bridge Fetcher Using Storage

-The `mdsFetcher` process uses the `mdsStorage` service to write files, so it can expose metrics from both components:
+The `externalBridgeFetcher` process uses the `externalBridgeStorage` service to write files, so it can expose metrics from both components:

 ```typescript
 const metricsContextBase = SF.createMetricsContext({